Iranian rial: Redenomination

 Because of the current low value of rial, and that people rarely use the term, redenomination or change of currency has been proposed a number of times since the late 1980s.
 The issue has re-emerged and been under discussion, as a result of issuance of larger banknotes in 2003.
 Opponents of redenomination are wary of more inflation resulting from psychological effects, and increase in velocity of money leading to more instabilities in the economy of Iran.

 On April 12, 2007, the Economics Commission of the Parliament announced initiation of a statute in draft to change the currency, claiming redenominations had helped reduce inflation elsewhere, such as in Turkey.
 In 2008, an official at the Central Bank of Iran said the bank plans to slash four zeros off the rial and rename it the toman.
 The bank printed two new traveller's cheques, which function quite similar to a banknote, with values of Rls 500,000 and Rls 1,000,000.
 However, they have the figures "50" (should read 50 thousand toman) and "100" (should read 100 thousand toman) written on their top right hand corners, respectively, which is seen as the first step toward a new currency.

 In 2010, President Mahmoud Ahmadinejad announced that Iran would remove three zeros (not the four that had been proposed) from its national currency as part of the economic reform plan.

 In April 2011, it was reported that the Central Bank is working on a six-month redenomination project to cut four zeros from the national currency and replace old bank notes with new ones, similar to the revaluation of the Turkish lira in 2005.

 A website to poll the public on the redenomination plan was launched July 21, 2011; the public was allowed to vote on how many zeroes to cut and what the new currency's name should be.
 Preliminary results indicate that four zeroes would be cut (in line with the government's recommendation) and that the name will be changed to Parsi.

 In 2016, the government announced its plan to end the official status of the rial, replacing it with the commonly used unit the toman (which represents 10 rials).

-In July 2019, the Iranian government approved a bill to change the national currency from the rial to the toman with one toman equalling Rls 10, a process which will reportedly cost $160 million.
+In July 2019, the Iranian government approved a bill to change the national currency from the rial to the toman with one toman equalling Rls 10,000, a process which will reportedly cost $160 million.
 This proposal was approved by the Iranian parliament in May 2020.
 The changeover is likely to be phased over a period of up to two years.

+On 5 October 2025, the Islamic Consultative Assembly voted in favor of a plan to redenominate Iran's currency.
+The new rial was made equal to 10,000 of the current rials and divided into 100 qirans.
+Both currencies would circulate in parallel for three years after the introduction of the redenominated currency.